Away filming - closed 30th Jan - 23rd Feb

 Thermal Imaging

 Far beyond the visible spectrum lies the thermal spectrum of long-wave infrared (LWIR).
-With wavelengths between 8,000-14,000nm, it’s wildly different to the more familiar near-infrared (commonly known as IR or night vision).
+With wavelengths between 8,000-14,000nm, it’s wildly different to the more common near-infrared (commonly known as IR or night vision).

 Everything has a temperature and therefore radiates varying levels of heat.
 Heat is infrared radiation; it’s the same energy we perceive as light – just at a different point on the electromagnetic spectrum.